 The entry fee for Tungareshwar Wildlife Sanctuary is subject to change, so checking the current fee before planning a visit is essential.
 As of my knowledge cut-off date of September 2021, the entry fee for Indian nationals was INR 48, and for foreign nationals, it was INR 300.

 However, it’s important to note that fees are subject to change, so it’s advisable to check the current fees before visiting the sanctuary.
-Additional charges for activities such as safaris, trekking, and camping may vary depending on the activity and duration.
+Additional safaris, trekking, and camping charges may vary depending on the activity and duration.

 In conclusion, visitors to Tungareshwar Wildlife Sanctuary should check the current entry fee before planning a visit and carry the necessary documents while obtaining the entry permit.
 Additionally, visitors should be prepared to pay additional charges for activities and permits as required.